Kaweesi-Matia/sets-challenge/README.md

 ## Challenge description
-this is set challenge with javascript
+this is set challenge with javascript code

 ### Sets